-As described above in "Compensation of Executive Officers - Nonqualified Deferred Compensation", participants in the Deferred Compensation Plan elect one or more investment options, including phantom Main Street stock units, interests in affiliated funds and various mutual funds, where their deferred amounts are notionally invested pending distribution pursuant to participant elections and plan terms.
-As of December 31, 2023, \$19.4 million of compensation, plus net unrealized gains and losses and investment income, and minus previous distributions, was deferred under the Deferred Compensation Plan.
-As of December 31, 2023, \$7.7 million was deferred into phantom Main Street stock units, representing 178,216 shares of Main Street's common stock.
-In addition, as of December 31, 2023, we held \$11.7 million of funded investments from deferred compensation in trust, including \$2.1 million in Fund I and \$0.8 million in Fund II.
+As described above in "Compensation of Executive Officers - Nonqualified Deferred Compensation." participants in the Deferred Compensation Plan elect one or more investment options, including phantom Main Street stock units, interests in affiliated funds and various mutual funds, where their deferred amounts are notionally invested pending distribution pursuant to participant elections and plan terms.
+As of December 31, 2024, \$26.6 million of compensation, plus net unrealized gains and losses and investment income, and minus previous distributions, was deferred under the Deferred Compensation Plan.
+As of December 31, 2024, \$11.0 million was deferred into phantom Main Street stock units, representing 187,350 shares of Main Street's common stock.
+In addition, as of December 31, 2024, we held \$15.6 million of funded investments from deferred compensation in trust, including \$2.1 million in Fund I and \$4.2 million in Fund II.

-We have entered into an agreement with the External Investment Manager to share employees in connection with its asset management business generally, and specifically for its relationship with MSC Income, the Private Loan Funds and its other clients.
+We have entered into an agreement with the External Investment Manager pursuant to which we provide the External Investment Manager with investment professionals and other personnel and access to our resources in connection with the External Investment Manager's asset management business generally, and specifically for its relationship with MSC Income, the Private Loan Funds and its other clients.
 Through this agreement, we share employees with the External Investment Manager, including their related infrastructure, business relationships, management expertise and capital raising capabilities, and we allocate the related expenses to the External Investment Manager pursuant to the sharing agreement.